 Find out how flexible your main corporate website is.
 Maybe the design and layout could be customized enough to support the needs of the campaign.

 Key benefits of using a microsite

-You might wonder why brands, especially those with brand recognition and good market share, decide to set up a "mini-site" that exists outside of their main website.
+You might wonder why brands, especially those with brand recognition, decide to set up a "mini-site" that exists outside of their main website.
 It’s almost counterintuitive to the fundamentals of inbound marketing.

-Company websites can be rigid in their structure, design, and messaging.
+Well, company websites can be rigid in their structure, design, and messaging.
 Don't get us wrong, that is not a bad thing!
-But microsites allow you to experiment, branch out beyond what you're known for, and maybe implement alternative content strategies to reach a new or particular audience.
+Microsites however, allow you to experiment, branch out beyond what you're known for, and maybe implement alternative content strategies to reach a new or particular audience.

 Below, we explore the different ways businesses can leverage microsites and the key benefits.

 Increase your brand visibility

 Microsites offer another way for you to boost your brand awareness online.
 With content that is engaging, fun, informative, creative and innovative, microsites can help you gain or maintain top of mind awareness.

 Gaining new leads is at the heart of every business’s marketing objectives.
 Done well, a microsite can pull a potential customer in, rather than push them towards an action that will turn them into a lead.
 Customers have never been more conscious or wary of targeted advertising online.
 The way successful brands are circumventing this is by creating experiences that come across as informative and engaging rather than the usual hard sell or push marketing tactics.
 The right microsite provides an effortless, seamless process from curiosity to genuine interest.
 Prospects move on to the next step in the sales funnel because a microsite has offered them an experience.